-Examples of endangering behavior include, but are not limited to: public intoxication; use or possession of any controlled substance or illegal drug; possession of drug paraphernalia including but not limited to pipes, water pipes, hookahs, bongs, or any other device used to facilitate the consumption of drugs; providing alcohol to an underage person, providing illegal drugs to anyone, tampeting with or misuse of fire and life safety equipment; tampering with electrical, computer, or telecommunications systems; unauthorized climbing on College buildings; the possession, use, or storage of weapons including but not limited to guns, airguns, bb guns, paintball guns, and armmunition of any kind; the possession and/or misuse of potentially harmful or explosive materials.

-- Unauthorized recording.
+- ing but not limited to pipes, water pipes, hookahs, bongs, or any other device used to facilitate the consumption of drugs; providing alcohol to an underage person, providing illegal drugs to anyone, tampering with or misuse of fire and life safety equipment; tampering with electrical, computer, or telecommunications systems; unauthorized climbing on College buildings; the possession, use, or storage of weapons including but not limited to guns, airguns, bb guns, paintball guns, and ammunition of any kind; the possession and/or misuse of potentially harmful or explosive materials. - 8.
+Unauthorized recording.
 The recording or photographing of an individual or group's proceedings, performances, classes, lectures, programs, workshops, or other similar events without the specific authorization of the sponsoring individual, organization, faculty member, speaker, or other party related to the event. - Violation of law.
 Violation of local, state, or federal law.
 Violation of the law may subject an individual to separate disciplinary action at the College.